chenymstudy2015/YiminChen/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Architecture Engineering, Drexel University, 2019
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Electrical Engineering, Beijing Jiaotong University, 2009
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Industrial Automation, Beijing University of Civil Engineering and Architecture, 2002

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* 03/2023-Present: Energy and Environmental Technology Researcher, Lawrence Berkeley National Laboratory
-  * Github University
+  * Lead the development, deployment and demonstration of the novel HVAC system FDD and correction tools
   * Duties includes: Updates and improvements to template
   * Supervisor: The Users